 River Eea

-Named after it’s once abundance of eels in its lower course, the river Eea runs it’s course for 10km through the South Lakeland countryside.
-It’s length makes it possible to visit sites from source to mouth in a day, giving students a real impression of the changes that take place.
+Named after the once abundance of eels in its lower course, the river Eea runs for 10km through the South Lakeland countryside.
+Its length makes it possible to visit sites from source to mouth in a day, giving students a real impression of the changes that take place.
 Both natural and managed areas can be viewed and discussed.
 Perfect for students of all ages, to complete field work that tracks the changes of the river.
-From KS2s first field work experience to GCSE the River Eea is a perfect location.
+From KS2’s first field work experience to GCSE, the River Eea is a perfect location.
 GCSE students will understand, use and critically evaluate a range of field work techniques.

 Coniston Coppermines